 - Acne Myths and Facts

-Before we start delving into what causes acne or how it can be prevented, it is important to know what acne is in the first place.
+Before we start delving into what causing acne or how it can be prevented, it is important to know what acne is in the first place.
 Knowing acne growth stage and type will help you determine the best treatment your acne would need.

 Acne is one of the most common skin condition in the country which is actually a disease of the sebaceous or oil producing glands of the face, chest and back.
 Majorly affecting teenagers during puberty, some people tend to have acne after their thirties and until fifties.
 Teenage acne is the more common one and is majorly accounted to skin cleanliness, skin whitening and bacteria, the latter i.e. adult acne can have certain medical conditions like hypo-thyroid, Poly Cystic Ovarian Syndrome (PCOS) or excess Testosterone generation at its root cause.